roitraining/kbernetes-onboard/setup/README.md

     - Add two domains to the list of authorized domains hiplocal.[yourdomain.ext] [yourprojectid].appspot.com
-    - Click Web Setup button (at top right)  and opy the web setup config
+    - Click Web Setup button (at top right) and copy the web setup config
 4. Paste the config you copied from firebase over the matching section in layout.html (It is at the end of the head section).
 5. return to cloud shell and cd into the setup directory